Skip to main content

 Relationship comparisons in GraphQL allow for powerful query filtering across related data.
 However, performance varies in Hasura DDN depending on how these comparisons are processed.

-This page explains the performance implications of relationship comparisons, detailing both optimized query execution through data connectors and the fallback mechanisms at the query engine level when certain capabilities are unavailable.
+This page explains the performance implications of relationship comparisons, detailing both optimized query execution through data connectors and the fallback mechanisms at the query engine level when certain capabilities are unavailable or when handling remote relationships.

 How Relationship Comparisons Work